Optical coating services IR UV | Acktar black coatings | black oxide coating

 Black Coating Services

-Suppress stray light in high-performance optics with no extra effort using advanced optical black coatings for stray light absorption in ultra-violet, visible light spectrum and Infra-red wavelengths.
+Suppress stray light in high-performance optics easily and efficiently using our advanced optical black coatings, in the ultra-violet, visible and infra-red wavelengths spectrums.

-Extremely low reflectance, high thermal stability, high absorptance, high emissivity, excellent adhesion to essentially all materials and low outgassing in a few microns of a coating.
+Combining extremely low reflectance and high absorptance with high thermal stability, high emissivity, very low outgassing and excellent adhesion to essentially all materials in just a few microns of a coating.

 Suits most engineering materials and components for night vision systems, cooled Iinfrared detector parts, LED screens, microscopes lenses, spectrometers, satellite equipment, solar panels, optical clocks and more.